-(2) Existing law authorizes a peace officer to place a hold on property in possession of a pawnbroker, secondhand dealer, or coin dealer if the peace officer has probable cause to believe that property is stolen, as specified, and regulates the manner in which the property is placed on hold, persons claiming the property are notified, and disputes arising out of claims for the property are adjudicated, as provided.
+(3) Existing law authorizes a peace officer to place a hold on property in possession of a pawnbroker, secondhand dealer, or coin dealer if the peace officer has probable cause to believe that property is stolen, as specified, and regulates the manner in which the property is placed on hold, persons claiming the property are notified, and disputes arising out of claims for the property are adjudicated, as provided.

-This bill would revise these provisions to, among other things, require a peace officer to place a hold on stolen property, as specified, limit the provisions to licensed pawnbrokers and secondhand dealers, revise notification procedures regarding lost or stolen property, and require a person claiming ownership of allegedly stolen or embezzled property to file a written statement, signed under penalty of perjury, stating the factual basis upon which they claim ownership or an interest in the property.
+This bill would revise these provisions to, among other things, require authorize a peace officer to also place a hold on stolen property, property that the officer has probable cause to believe is lost or embezzled or to seize the property, as specified, limit the provisions to licensed pawnbrokers and secondhand dealers, revise notification procedures regarding lost or lost, stolen, or embezzled property, and require a person claiming ownership of allegedly stolen or embezzled the property to file a written statement, signed under penalty of perjury, stating the factual basis upon which they claim ownership or an interest in the property.
+This bill would require law enforcement to return seized property at the conclusion of the criminal proceedings.
+This bill would also authorize the issuance of a search warrant in specified circumstances, including where the property is being concealed by a pawnbroker who is the subject of a criminal investigation or if a pawnbroker or secondhand dealer refuses to honor the hold upon request of a peace officer.

-(3) Because a knowing violation of the bill's provisions by a person engaging in the business of a secondhand dealer would be a crime, and because the bill would expand the crime of perjury, the bill would impose a state-mandated local program.
+(4) Because a knowing violation of the bill's provisions by a person engaging in the business of a secondhand dealer would be a crime, and because the bill would expand the crime of perjury, the bill would impose a state-mandated local program.